Communal Grief Retreat

 Colds, Flus, & Covid

 Tending our grief communally can be a vulnerable process, and we want to make the space as safe as possible, emotionally and physically, for us to tend our grief together.
+Here are some ways that we will do that:

-The Environment Centre is equipped with an air purifier, and windows that will be cracked open for ventilation.
+• The Environment Centre is equipped with an air purifier, and windows that will be cracked open for ventilation.

-Masking is optional and welcome.
+• Masking is optional and welcome.
 For the purpose of creating a strong container for our day together, Mila and Michael will not be wearing masks.

-As we continue to navigate these post-pandemic times, we warmly encourage everyone to check in with each other before hugging, hand shakes, and even close-talking.
+• As we continue to navigate these post-pandemic times, we warmly encourage everyone to check in with each other before hugging, hand shakes, and even close-talking.
 We all come with different comfort levels, and we trust that we can navigate this terrain together throughout our day.

 We respectfully acknowledge that this gathering will take place on the traditional territory of the Michi Saagiig Anishinaabeg.
 This area was originally called Nogojiwanong, Ojibwa for “place at the end of rapids”.
 We will gather near the shore of the Odenabe River, which was a gathering place for Indigenous people.
 Odenabe, or Otonabee, means the“river that beats like a heart”.
 We strive to learn to recognize our part in the ongoing history of colonization, and to understand how our community can work towards reconciliation, repair, and uplifting indigenous values and traditions.